lprfernandes/learning_csharp/C#.md

         }
         while (condition is true)

-Do While vs While - The Do While Always runs at least once!
-Dangers of whiles and do whiles - infinite loops
+Do While vs While - The Do While Always runs at least once!<br> Dangers of whiles and do whiles - infinite loops

 ### Jump Statements
 * break; - steps off the current loop or switch statement